wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

 <a name="record_pcm"></a>
 ## Audio Input

 You can enable your application to record uncompressed audio from a microphone-type input device.
-You can [record audio synchronously](#simple_recording) with the [Tizen.Multimedia.AudioCapture](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.AudioCapture.html) class, or [do it asynchronously](#async_recording) with the [Tizen.Multimedia.AsyncAudioCapture](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.AsyncAudioCapture.html) class.
+You can [record audio synchronously](#simple_recording) with the [Tizen.Multimedia.AudioCapture](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.AudioCapture.html) class, or [do it asynchronously](#async_recording) with the [Tizen.Multimedia.AsyncAudioCapture](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.AsyncAudioCapture.html) class.

 Audio data is captured periodically.
 To receive the audio PCM data from the input device, you must implement the audio capture interface to notify the application of audio data events, such as when the audio data buffer is full.

-Before recording audio, you must define the following PCM data settings:
+Before recording audio, you must define the PCM data settings.
+For more information, see [Audio Output](#play_pcm).

--   Input device type:
-    -   Microphone
--   Audio channels:
-    -   Mono (1 channel)
-    -   Stereo (2 channels)
--   Audio sample type:
-    -   Unsigned 8-bit PCM
-    -   Signed 16-bit little endian PCM
--   Audio sample rate:
-    -   8000 \~ 48000 Hz

 ## Prerequisites